 Team size will depend on the number of sites selected and the timeline for data collection, with teams of two people recommended to conduct the public toilet audits.
+Think about team composition and what is most feasible given the context and available resources.
+Team members should audit facilities they feel comfortable using.

 Once sites are identified, the team leader should train the audit team (see training deck on the GATE website), and also check the availability of smartphones/resources.
-Auditors should always work in pairs when collecting data.
-Researchers should confirm the safety of the sites, which is important for team wellbeing.
+Auditors should always work in pairs when collecting data and researchers should confirm the safety of the sites in advance.